Skip to content

 app/routes/users+/$username_+/articles.new.tsx

-import { json, type LoaderFunctionArgs } from '@remix-run/node'
+import { data, type LoaderFunctionArgs } from 'react-router'

 import { requireUserId } from '~/utils/auth.server.ts'